DevExpress-Examples/web-forms-pivot-grid-custom-summary-values/Readme.md

 ## Example Overview

-Follow the steps below to create a custom summary:
+Follow the steps below to create a custom summary.
 1. Create an [ExpressionDataBinding](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ExpressionDataBinding?p=netframework) object.
 2. Pass the following expression in its constructor as a parameter: